NVIDIA-AI-IOT/jetson-copilot/README.md

 > [!NOTE]
 > You will need the Internet connection on Jetson when it launches for the first time, as it will pull the container image (and download the default LLM and embedding model when web UI starts for the first time).

-When you access the web UI for the first time, it will dowload the default LLM (`llama3`) and the embedding model (`mxbai-embed-large`).
+When you access the web UI for the first time, it will download the default LLM (`llama3`) and the embedding model (`mxbai-embed-large`).

 > [!TIP]
 > If you are on Ubuntu Desktop, a frameless Chromium window will pop up to access the web app, to make it look like an independent application.